pjfoster/comp4905-vectorization-raster-sketches/README.md

 	.
 Seperating pixels into distinct components based on the location of endpoints and junctions

 	.
-Corners / interest points can also be used to make the seperation process more accurate
+Using corners / interest points to make the seperation process more accurate

 	.
 Iteratively smoothing individual curves with a Gaussian smoothing operator

 	.
-Fitting curves to each distinct component using MATLAB's curb fitting library
+Fitting curves to each seperate point set using MATLAB's curb fitting library

-The detailed project report is included in the Documentation folder and contains a detailed explanation of the algorithms used and a assessment of their efficiency and accuracy.
+The detailed project report is included in the Documentation folder and contains a detailed explanation of the algorithms used and an assessment of their efficiency and accuracy.